astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 STUDENT. ... we would write something like this:

 ```
-letrec (bindnext (fun f => bindnext (fun g => bindbase ([f_def, g_def]))))
+letrec (bindnext (fun f => bindnext (fun g => bindbase ([f_def, g_def], body))))
-       (bindnext (fun f => bindnext (fun g => bindbase body)))
 ```

 ADVISOR.
-Yes, and we need to be careful so that the number of binders matches between the definitions and the body, and also that we have as many definitions as we have binders.
+Yes, and we need to be careful so that the number of binders matches the number of definitions in the list.
 We can go ahead and encode that in our typing rules...

 STUDENT.
 Wait.
-I let you get away before with the zero binders in `bindmany`, this is pushing it a little bit.
+I let you get away before with the zero binders in `bindmany`, but this is pushing it a little bit.
 This doesn't sound like an accurate encoding.

 ADVISOR.
 You're right, but we would need some sort of dependency to enforce those kinds of limitations... and \lamprolog does not have dependent types.

-STUDENT.
-Well neither did Haskell a few years back, people still got functional pearls published though?

-ADVISOR.
-That is a weird thing to say.